Exploring Camping in Wisconsin: Camping Tips and Top 10 Destinations

 Campground

 High Cliff State Park boasts a family-friendly campground with 112 campsites.
-Whether you’re rolling in with an RV or pitching a tent, there’s a spot for you.
+Whether you’re arriving in an RV or setting up a tent, there’s a spot for you..

 • 32 sites offer electric hookups for added convenience.